balu1973/rsschool-cv/cv.md

 # About me

 I really enjoy learning JavaScript, HTML, CSS.
 It's very cool to learn something new all the time.
-I really want to learn how to work in a team.
-I pass tasks on <https://htmlacademy.ru/>, tried to learn on <https://strada.one/>.
-Learned Java Script at <https://learn.javascript.ru/>.
+I want to learn how to work in a team.
 I really like frontend development and I want to learn everything related to it very well.

 # Skills
 - HTML